Kaileycar/VBA-challenge/README.md

 https://www.skillsyouneed.com/num/percent-change.html : I used this website to calculate the percent change

-https://www.automateexcel.com/vba/round-functions: I used this website to figure out how to round to 2 decimals
+https://www.automateexcel.com/vba/round-functions : I used this website to figure out how to round to 2 decimals

+https://excelchamps.com/vba/autofit/ : I used this website to figure out how to AutoFit text in a cell